Hampshire Constabulary is one of the region's largest employers. A third of our employees fulfil staff roles, supporting our frontline officers.

 Hampshire Constabulary is committed to the aim of creating a diverse police service, which reflects the community it serves.
 In doing so we welcome applicants from multi-cultural communities, applicants with disabilities and applicants from the lesbian, gay, bisexual and transgender (LGBT) communities.

-Special constables undertake a whole range of duties supporting the regular force in policing Hampshire and the Isle of Wight.
-Some crew our launches in the Solent while others assist the Roads Policing Unit patrolling the highways and motorways across the region.
+Special Constables undertake a whole range of duties, supporting the regular force in policing Hampshire and the Isle of Wight.
+Some crew our launches in the Solent, whilst others assist the Roads Policing Unit patrolling the highways and motorways across the region.
+Special Constables with us will start with our Response and Patrol teams responding to emergency calls across the County, or with Neighbourhood & Prevention teams helping to deal with matters at the heart of local communities.

 TempForce is an exciting scheme set up within Hampshire Constabulary.
 We're looking for people from a wide range of backgrounds to join our team and be part of an organisation dedicated to preventing crime and protecting people.

-ESP is a scheme where employers support their staff to volunteer as a Special Constable.
+ESP is a scheme where employees support their staff to volunteer as a Special Constable.

 Supporting People with Disabilities